 There are many ways to experience this natural wonder.
 When you envisage the Great Barrier Reef, you no doubt think of diving and snorkelling, but there are so many other unique ways to experience this World Heritage beauty.
 Entering the dramatic beauty of the Great Barrier Reef is an extraordinary experience.
 It engages all your senses, lifts your spirit and takes you into another realm.

 Day Cruise from Cairns, Port Douglas, Airlie Beach or Hamilton Island.

 Explore the different reefs, islands and cays in the Great Barrier Reef.
 Don your Scuba or snorkeling gear or hop into your kayak for a close encounter with the reef’s most famous marine residents.
 Choose to dive, snorkel, or stay dry and explore the stunning reef from the comfort of a semi-sub, just one metre below the surface.
 Watch the fish feeding from a unique underwater viewing platform and underwater observatory.
-Check out for 14 Day Antipodes Adventure for an unforgettable Australia and New Zealand holiday package including the best of the reef!

 Go Deeper with a diving lesson

 If there was one place on the planet to learn to scuba dive, the Great Barrier Reef would be it.
 This world-renowned, 2,300-kilometre stretch of pristine marine paradise is home to some of the world’s rarest fish and the rainbow of colourful scales will captivate you from the moment you are submerged.
 Depending on the season, you may be able to dive with whales, sharks, turtles, manta rays, and just about every fish species under the sun.
 This is definitely something that books out, so be sure to pre-book this when planning your itinerary.